Uniform Shop Summer 2020 Information

 - Socks worn with trousers must be plain black

-* Items featuring an asterisk are available from the EAS Uniform Shop.
+* Items featuring an asterisk must be purchased from the school shop.

 Compulsory wear for physical education